-Samford's Pre-Law Program does not recommend a particular major but does recommend a challenging, rigorous undergraduate curriculum that places emphasis upon developing the student's experience and skill in reading comprehension, in the use of language, in understanding human institutions and values, and in critical analysis.
+Samford does not recommend a particular major but does recommend a challenging, rigorous undergraduate curriculum that places emphasis upon developing the student's experience and skill in reading comprehension, in the use of language, in understanding human institutions and values, and in critical analysis.
 A student should consider his or her area of special aptitude.
-The prelaw student at Samford must first satisfy the University Core Curriculum and General Education Requirements.
+The pre-law student at Samford must first satisfy the University Core Curriculum and General Education Requirements.
 In addition, the student should: